How do HOW2s ‘fit’ into the conversations around EdTech?

 Previous to this we had in 2011, following a decade of delivering live training on evidence-informed teaching techniques to educators, launched the HOW2 web app.
 If you are not already familiar with the app, you’ll find a one-minute and forty-second intro here.
 We moved the content of our training — our visual guides to evidence-informed teaching techniques— online.
-The intention of the app was and still is, to offer a convenient and cost-effective way for educational organisations to support faculty, to standardise and scale improvements to learning through better teaching.
-We assumed our customers would be employing subject experts.
-We also knew that being a subject expert is only half of what is required to be a great teacher — they also needed to be able to teach.
-One of our first clients was the UK Ministry of Defence (MoD) — they’d already used us to introduce (through live training), more ‘modern’ (their word) teaching methods.
+The intention of the app was and still is, to offer a convenient and cost-effective way for educational organisations to support faculty, to standardise and scale improvements to learning through better pedagogy.
+We assumed our customers would be employing subject and workforce experts.
+We also knew that being an expert in what is being taught is only half of what is required to be a great teacher — they also needed to be an expert on how to teach it.
+One of our first clients was the UK Ministry of Defence (MoD) — they’d already used us to introduce (through live training), more ‘modern’ (their word) pedagogy.

 An MoD trainer typically has at least eight years of experience in the field.
 Their trainers are truly expert in what they teach.
-The MoD realised that they could not attribute low student satisfaction ratings, poor pass rates, (and subsequent high retest rates) and poor transfer of learning into the field to a lack of expertise.
-They realised that there was a mismatch between the subject expertise and teaching expertise.
+The MoD realised that they could not attribute low student satisfaction ratings, poor pass rates, (and subsequent high retest rates) and poor transfer of learning into the field to a lack of content expertise.
+There was a mismatch between the subject expertise and teaching expertise.
 Two weeks DTTT (Defence Train the Trainer) training is not quite the same as eight years in the field…

 The scale of the task to upskill the quality of delivery at the MoD hugely accelerated our efforts to move our work online.
 To continue the analogy in the heading, by the time the Sutton Trust report came out in 2012, we had a bit of EdTech containing visual guides to evidence-based teaching techniques.
 It’s aim?
 To help educators improve learning through better teaching.
 A single-decker bus had left the depot.

 HOW2s improve learning through better teaching

 An initial pause for thought.
 The need for precision.